alicolville/Weight-Tracker/readme.txt

 * Improvement: Added a new summary box component "calories-loss".
 Read more https://docs.yeken.uk/components.html
 * Improvement: Added a new summary box component "calories-maintain".
 Read more https://docs.yeken.uk/components.html
 * Bug fix: Fixed label for drop downs.
 Clicking a label should now set focus to drop down.
+* Bug fix: Fixed "show-delete-data" argument so the "Delete data" part of the form is properly hidden.

 = 10.1.4 =